megancwilson/vet-clinic-database/README.md

-For my databases class I created a vet clinic database using php, html, and css to record the vets, the animals, and the when the appointment was scheduled.
-I used phpmyadmin where I was able to use MySql to input my data and XAMPP that uses apache to host my webserver.
+A database project created using PHP, HTML, and css to create a vet clinic website.
+The database records the vets, the animals, and when the appointment is scheduled.
+PHPmyadmin was used to input MySql data and XAMPP hosted the webserver using apache.

-This project helped me enhance my knowledge with HTML, CSS, and I learned php which I was unfamiliar with but it was quite easy to learn to use.